Energinet-DataHub/energy-origin/doc/architecture/domains/authorization/features/accept-terms.md

 ## Overview

-The Terms Acceptance API allows organizations to accept the latest terms and conditions.
+The Terms Acceptance feature allows organizations to accept the latest terms and conditions.
 When an organization accepts the terms, the Authorization database is updated, and an integration event is published to RabbitMQ, using MassTransit's transactional outbox pattern.